Develop Windows service apps

-The Windows service template for C++ was not included in Visual Studio 2010.
-To create a Windows service, you can either create a service in managed code in Visual C# or Visual Basic, which could interoperate with existing C++ code if required, or you can create a Windows service in native C++ by using the ATL Project Wizard.
+In Visual Studio you can create a service in managed code in Visual C# or Visual Basic, which can interoperate with existing C++ code if required.
+Or, you can create a Windows service in native C++ by using the ATL Project Wizard.

 Provides an overview of Windows service applications, the lifetime of a service, and how service applications differ from other common project types.